-AGYA is excited to go on tour with the German science ship MS Wissenschaft!
-As part of the Science Year 2022, the swimming science center will house the exhibition “Nachgefragt” (engl.
-“Participate!”), travelling through Germany between May – September 2022.
-AGYA will be on board exploring the exciting research possibilities of synchrotrons with an interactive exhibition station “Jetzt geht ́s rund – bei AGYA” (engl.
+AGYA was delighted to go on tour with the German science ship MS Wissenschaft!
+As part of the Science Year 2022, the swimming science center housed the exhibition “Nachgefragt” (engl.
+“Participate!”) and travelled through Germany and Austria between May – October 2022.
+The AGYA exhibit explored the exciting research possibilities of synchrotrons with an interactive station “Jetzt geht ́s rund – bei AGYA” (engl.
 “AGYA picks up the pace”).
-Visitors will be able to learn about particle accelerators and run different test series with an interactive synchrotron simulation.
+Visitors were be able to learn about particle accelerators and run different test series with an interactive synchrotron simulation.

 Discover the secret of millennia-old papyri and explore future super materials

-The AGYA member and alumna are guiding through the story as comic avatars uniquely designed by Albertus Tyasseta.
-With the support of the AGYA Djinn, the visitors explore the process of studying both papyri and graphene in the synchrotron.
+The AGYA member and alumna were guiding through the story as comic avatars uniquely designed by Albertus Tyasseta.
+With the support of the AGYA Djinn, the visitors could explore the process of studying both papyri and graphene in the synchrotron.

 Since 2002, the MS Wissenschaft goes on tour during the summer months and usually visits about 40 cities in Germany and Austria.
 The theme of the exhibition is based on the respective Science Year.
 Especially children, young people, school classes and families are invited to visit the floating Science Center.
 Admission is free of charge.

-The MS Wissenschaft takes off to Schiffbauerdamm on 2 May 2022 and will be officially opened on 3 May 2022 by German Federal Minister of Education and Research Bettina Stark-Watzinger.
+The MS Wissenschaft took off to Schiffbauerdamm on 2 May 2022 and has been officially opened on 3 May 2022 by German Secretary of State at the Federal Ministry of Education and Research Judith Pirscher.